 After your cocktail, hit “Secret Pizza” – A hidden pizza by the slice joint!

-If cheap blackjack is what you seek, check out the stadium setup to the north at TI that offers limits below $5.
+If cheap blackjack is appealing, check out the stadium setup to the north at TI that offers limits below $5.
+The game is dealt live, although you’re betting on a kiosk.

 There is no shortage of things to do at The Mirage or nearby on the Las Vegas Strip.